 Difficult tasks, like estate planning, are often shoved to the end of our to-do lists.
 William James, one of the founders of modern psychology said, “Procrastination is attitude’s natural assassin.
 There’s nothing so fatiguing as an uncompleted task.”

 Every time we hear about someone’s unexpected injury, illness, or death, we think about our unfinished tasks.
 We feel a weight on our minds.
-Our Estate Plan which Power of Attorney, Health Care Directive, and Will, all hang in limbo because we haven’t made the time to complete it.
+Our Estate Plan which includes a Power of Attorney, Health Care Directive, and Will, all hang in limbo because we haven’t made the time to complete it.
 Once we commit and see this task to the end, our minds will be free of this burden.

 William James also said, “It is our attitude at the beginning of a difficult task which, more than anything else, will affect its successful outcome.”